-The following semester grades will be assigned to students in postsecondary courses:
+The following semester grades will be assigned to students:

+Grade Definition Grade Point Equivalent

+A+ A 90 - 100% 80 - 89% 4.00

+В 70 - 79% 3.00

+С 60 - 69% 2.00

-Grade A+ A B Definition 90 - 100% 80 - 89% 70 - 79% Grade Point Equivalent 4.00 4.00 3.00 C D 60 - 69% 50 -59% 2.00 1.00 F (Fail) 49% and below 0.00 CR (Credit) Credit for diploma requirements has been awarded.
-0.00 S Satisfactory achievement in field /clinical placement or non-graded subject area.
-U Unsatisfactory achievement in field/clinical placement or non-graded subject area. Х A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.
-NR W Grade not reported to Registrar's office.
-Student has withdrawn from the course without academic penalty.
+D 50 - 59% 1.00

+F (Fail) 49% and below 0.00

+CR (Credit) Credit for diploma requirements has been awarded.

+S Satisfactory achievement in field /clinical

+U Unsatisfactory achievement in

+- field/clinical placement or non-graded subject area.

+Х A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.

+NR Grade not reported to Registrar's office.

+W Student has withdrawn from the course without academic penalty.